 Fraud and ransom are becoming an increasingly higher threat in today's market.
-PwC's Global Economic Crime and Fraud Survey 2020 (a survey conducted by PwC every two years) found that out of 5,000 respondents, nearly half had suffered at least one fraud in the last 12 months1, the most common types being customer fraud, cyber crime and asset misappropriation.
-Of these frauds, it was also identified that it was evenly split between frauds committed by internal and external perpetrators.
+PwC's Global Economic Crime and Fraud Survey 2022 (a survey conducted by PwC every two years) found that out that 51% respondents suffered at least one fraud in the last two years, the highest percentage in 20 years1.
+53% of the organisations affected by a platform fraud incurred financial losses, of which more than a quarter losing over \$1M.
 Although MTY tries to protect itself and its assets from such an occurrence through the use of internal controls, IT system firewall and protection software investments and training of employees, the risk of such an occurrence still exists.